dgnerlab/unbreakable-user-permalink/README.md

 # 🕹 How to use
 ![How to use](./image/how-to-use.jpg)

 Either install the snippet or copy the contents to functions.php in your theme folder, and then make the plugin cache the '?login=yes' query string.
 Just type in 'login'.
-The login user's permalink should be displayed in the following format: https://thisistheway/something/?login=Yes
+The login user's Permalink should be displayed in the following format: https://thisistheway/something/?login=Yes

-If the permalink format is 'https://thisistheway/something?login=yes', the page is accessed normally, but redirects happen along the way.
+If the Permalink format is 'https://thisistheway/something?login=yes', the page is accessed normally, but redirects happen along the way.
 So the snippet needs to be slightly modified.

 ```
 dadad